hckmd/hckmd.github.io/japan-2023/tokyo-4.md

 On the way, we went to the [Japanese Sword Museum](https://maps.app.goo.gl/ijzbVoKchbEahLce8){:target="_blank"}, which had an exhibit with "Decorative sword mountings and excellent swords".
 The exhibit and museum were excellent and definitely worth checking out.
 The view from the roof, shown above, was quite nice too.
-Ben and I thoguht about making an offer to buy a couple of the swords - but we thought better of it and Ben bought a book on the traditional sword-making process instead.
+Ben and I thought about making an offer to buy a couple of the swords - but we thought better of it and Ben bought a book on the traditional sword-making process instead.

 We continued walking towards the Sumo Museum, which is just outside the Ryōgoku Kokugikan.
 As we got closer to the museum, we noticed there were lots of young people heading into the arena.